ashishsaranshakya/mern-ecommerce/README.md

   - Description: Retrieves a specific product by its ID.
   - Parameters:
     - `id`: ID of the product to retrieve.

+- **Rate Product**
+  - Method: PATCH
+  - Endpoint: `/product/:id/rate`
+  - Description: Updates the rating of a specific product by its ID.
+  - Parameters:
+    - `id`: ID of the product to update.
+  - Request Body:
+    - `rating`: New rating value for the product.

+### User

+- **Update User Cart**
+  - Method: PATCH
+  - Endpoint: `/user/cart`
+  - Description: Updates the user's cart.
+  - Request Body:
+    - `product_id`: ID of the product to be added or deleted.

+### Orders

+- **Get User Orders**
+  - Method: GET
+  - Endpoint: `/order/user`
+  - Description: Retrieves all orders associated with the authenticated user.

+- **Get Order by ID**
+  - Method: GET
+  - Endpoint: `/order/:id`
+  - Description: Retrieves a specific order by its ID.
+  - Parameters:
+    - `id`: ID of the order to retrieve.

+- **Checkout Product**
+  - Method: POST
+  - Endpoint: `/order/checkout/product`
+  - Description: Creates an order for a product and initiates payment.
+  - Request Body:
+    - `product_id`: ID of the product for which the order is placed.

+- **Checkout Cart**
+  - Method: POST
+  - Endpoint: `/order/checkout/cart`
+  - Description: Creates orders for products in the user's cart and initiates payment.

+- **Payment Verification**
+  - Method: POST
+  - Endpoint: `/order/verify`
+  - Description: Verifies the payment status, redirected from the Razorpay portal.
+  - Request Body:
+    - `razorpay_order_id`: Razorpay order ID.
+    - `razorpay_payment_id`: Razorpay payment ID.
+    - `razorpay_signature`: Razorpay signature.

 ## Error Handling
 The API provides appropriate error responses in case of invalid requests or server-side issues.
 The error responses include appropriate status codes and error messages to assist in troubleshooting.